trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

-In order to request our specific contract, we will need to focus on the  “Market closes in 287 days” statement.
+In order to request our specific contract, we will need to focus on the  Ã¢â‚¬Å“Market closes in 287 daysÃ¢â‚¬Â statement.
 This value indicates the last day the contract may be traded.

 This document is written on the 19th of March, 2025.
 That is the 78th day of the calendar year.

-Given the context that this is day 78, and the market will close in 287 days, the contract’s last trade date would then be the 365th day of the year, or December 31st, 2025.
+Given the context that this is day 78, and the market will close in 287 days, the contractÃ¢â‚¬â„¢s last trade date would then be the 365th day of the year, or December 31st, 2025.

 Given the TWS API date standards, this will be written as 20251231.

 This information can now be distilled into a standard TWS API contract definition:

-Symbol: “GCE”
+Symbol: Ã¢â‚¬Å“GCEÃ¢â‚¬Â

-SecType: “OPT”
+SecType: Ã¢â‚¬Å“OPTÃ¢â‚¬Â

-Exchange: “FORECASTX”
+Exchange: Ã¢â‚¬Å“FORECASTXÃ¢â‚¬Â

-Currency: “USD”
+Currency: Ã¢â‚¬Å“USDÃ¢â‚¬Â

-LastTradeDateOrContractMonth: “20251231”
+LastTradeDateOrContractMonth: Ã¢â‚¬Å“20251231Ã¢â‚¬Â

-Right: “C”
+Right: Ã¢â‚¬Å“CÃ¢â‚¬Â

 Strike: 40500